brendenwest/it122/5_databases/notes.rst

       return this.name;
     };

-Your application scripts can perform database operations via the model, and using built-in mongodb methods like .save(), .find(), etc. Because database operations can be long running, they are invoked with a callback function that handles the results on completion:
+Your application scripts can perform database operations via Mongoose using built-in MongoDB methods like .save(), .find(), etc. Because database operations can be long running, they are invoked with a callback function that handles the results on completion:
 ::
-    const Book = require("../models/book");
+    import * as Book from "../models/book.js";

     // return all records
     Book.find({}).lean()